slsu0424/slsu0424.github.io/_posts/2023-11-02-interact-with-mimic-iii-database-without-writing-sql.md

 ---
 If someone told me that I would someday be able to "talk" to a database, I would have said it's impossible.
 However, thanks to LLMs, a user can now converse with a database using natural language.
 This is an exciting and powerful new capability for anyone that works with healthcare data.

 This tutorial continues on from the previous [tutorial](https://slsu0424.github.io/chat-adverse-events-report-natural-language/) on using LLMs with Langchain.
-We will explore using LLMs and LangChain to interact with a SQL Database.
-The data will come from <a href="https://www.nature.com/articles/sdata201635" target="_blank">MIMIC-III</a>, a publicly available dataset comprising of de-identified data for > 40,000 critical care patients who stayed at the Beth Israel Deaconess Medical Center between 2001 and 2012.
+We will explore using LLMs and LangChain to interact with a SQL Database containing critical care data.

 Pre-requisites:
 1. Knowledge of OpenAI